-- Shoreland areas are regulated by the Shoreland Ordinance and/or Kettle River Wild & Scenic Ordinance.
+- Shoreland areas are regulated under the Shoreland Ordinance and/or Kettle River Wild & Scenic Ordinance.
 Shoreland areas are generally located within 1,000 feet of all lakes and 300 feet landward of any designated river, creek, or stream and connecting floodplain.
 Kettle River Wild & Scenic areas are more extensive and are defined by State Statute.

 - Floodplains are regulated by the Floodplain Ordinance, can be more expansive than shorelands, and are determined through review of FEMA Floodplain maps and site specific elevations.
 Please visit the Floodplain Management page for additional information.

-Pine County does not require Building Site Permits outside of Shoreland and Floodplain areas, however, your Township may.
+Pine County does not require Building Site Permits outside of the above listed areas, however, your Township may.
 Please review the Township and City Jurisdiction List and contact your Township accordingly.
 If a township has adopted zoning regulations there is a high likelihood that a permit procedure is required prior to construction.

 If a building will be occupied it is highly likely that a Subsurface Sewage Treatment System (SSTS / Septic System) is required.
 Please follow this SSTS link for additional information.

 State Building Code:

 Pine County has not adopted the State Building Code and is therefore not charged with inspecting or enforcing State Building Code regulations.
 You are encouraged to click to the State Building Code Division or call 1-800-657-3944 concerning State Code requirements and regulations.
 You are also encouraged to contact your Township to determine if the Building Code or other local building or site permit process has been locally adopted.
 Chengwatana and Royalton Township have adopted the State Building Code.